-Tricia maintains an active pro bono practice and has represented clients in matters involving domestic violence and labor trafficking.
+As part of her pro bono practice, Tricia has represented clients in matters involving domestic violence and labor trafficking.